 My name is Darren and I run AlchemyFlow – I’ve been practicing Thai Massage since 2014 and the modality has had a remarkable impact on the way I relate to my own body and the people in my world.
 I’ve made some beautiful connections along the way through my practice and I love observing the shift a single session can make in my clients.

-After graduating in sociology and politics a few years ago, with the bulk of my work being about understanding the different approaches of western medicine and alternative systems to the body, health and disease processes – I knew that I wanted to work with bodies myself.
+After graduating in Sociology & Politics in 2014, with the bulk of my work being about understanding the different approaches of western medicine and alternative systems to the body – I knew I wanted to work with bodies myself.

 I had traveled extensively in Thailand four years earlier and remember the relief of being able to experience massage three or four times a week and how the dynamism of the Thai style was so sensitive and restorative.
 Training in Thai Massage was an obvious decision – and on a recommendation from a friend, I took up a place with Ralf Marzen at the Mudita School of Thai Massage.